DirectoryTree/ImapEngine.com/src/app/docs/usage/interacting-with-messages/page.md

     description: Learn how to interact with email messages using ImapEngine.
 Discover how to manage message flags, work with attachments, and handle message content.
 ---

 ImapEngine provides a rich set of methods to interact with email messages.
-Here's how to get started:

 ## Message Flags